Rebuilding Place in the Urban Space

 Another example focused on African-American youth are the Major Taylor Bicycle Clubs.
 Major Taylor was an African-American bicycle racer.
 One active club is in Seattle (Young people find cycling gets the wheels turning", Seattle Times).
 Another is in Minneapolis ("Meet the Minnesotan who's the biking 'ambassador' to the black community," Minneapolis Star-Tribune).

-6. Other community cycling initiatives.
+6. Other demographic focused cycling initiatives.
 The previous item mentions youth oriented biking programs.
 My problem with most bike plans is that they tend to be idiosyncratic when it comes to the systematic promotion of cycling take up for all demographics (age, gender, race, household type).
 Rather than promote one specific race- or age- or gender- specific initiative, I think they should all be supported in a systematic fashion ("For Bike Equity, Look Past Infrastructure," CityLab; Understanding Barriers to Bicycling in Low-Income Communities of Color, Community Cycling Center of Portland).

 For example, Toronto has programs supporting introducing cycling to immigrants ("A Toronto program uses two wheels to connect newcomers to the city," Canadian Immigrant).
 The Association of Pedestrian and Bicycle Professionals sponsors the Women Cycling Project, and there is the Latino women's biking group in LA, which was featured in the documentary "Ovarian Psycos | Film About Women of Color Bike Brigade."
 A community health initiative in Fort Collins, Colorado offers cycle training in Spanish ("Program promotes biking for Latinos," Coloradoan).